 Best Products with Galactomyces Ferment Filtrate

-Because some lessons are best taught through examples, here are some fermented skincare products containing Galactomyces Ferment Filtrate.
+Because some lessons are best taught through examples, here are the best-fermented skincare products containing Galactomyces Ferment Filtrate.
 There is still a lot to be discovered in the science of fermented skincare, so experiment with some of our favorites and note any “Eureka!” moments.

 SK-II Facial Treatment Essence